Frequently Asked Questions

 However, Asfar is involved in the overall planning and design of the programme and know our partners well and can provide some information to participants on these subjects before the release of the official information guide.

-Asfar will provide each UK participant with their own participant guide – traveling abroad, to offer pre-guidance before the official information guide is released.
+Asfar will provide each UK participant with their own participant guide – travelling abroad, to offer pre-guidance before the official information guide is released.

 What are my responsibilities?